What to do before a flood:

 What the City of Newcastle is doing to reduce flood risk

-However, there are measures that can be applied to reduce flood risk in the long term, as redevelopment takes place.
-There are no easy solutions and the most effective means of reducing risk is to apply a range of measures such as flood education, planning controls, emergency management, on-site detention, and drainage improvements.
+Newcastle has historically been built on a floodplain, and it is not possible to eliminate the risk of flooding from our suburbs, however, measures can be taken to reduce flood risk to life and property and improve community resilience, as redevelopment takes place.
+There are no easy solutions and the most effective means of reducing risk is to apply a range of measures, such as community education, planning controls, emergency management, and flood mitigation works, such as onsite detention and drainage improvements.

 Specific Implementation Actions